checkly/docs.checklyhq.com/site/content/learn/headless/avoiding-hard-waits.md

 ## How to fix it

-To avoid the issues we have mentioned, we have to ditch hard waits completely outside debugging scenarios.
-That means that hard waits should never appear in production scripts under any circumstance.
+To avoid these issues, we have to ditch hard waits completely outside debugging scenarios.
+That means that **hard waits should never appear in production scripts under any circumstance**.

 Our aim should be to wait just long enough for the element to appear.
 We want to always be certain the element is available, and never waste any time doing that.
 Luckily most automation tools and frameworks today offer multiple ways to achieve this.
 We can call these "smart waits".